biolink/biolink-model/docs/NamedThing.md

  * [Activity](Activity.md) - An activity is something that occurs over a period of time and acts upon or with entities; it may include consuming, processing, transforming, modifying, relocating, using, or generating entities.
  * [AdministrativeEntity](AdministrativeEntity.md)
  * [BiologicalEntity](BiologicalEntity.md)
+ * [ChemicalEntity](ChemicalEntity.md) - A chemical entity is a physical entity that pertains to chemistry or biochemistry.
  * [ClinicalEntity](ClinicalEntity.md) - Any entity or process that exists in the clinical domain and outside the biological realm.
 Diseases are placed under biological entities
  * [Device](Device.md) - A thing made or adapted for a particular purpose, especially a piece of mechanical or electronic equipment
  * [InformationContentEntity](InformationContentEntity.md) - a piece of information that typically describes some topic of discourse or is used as support.